jasonkwong11/trendster-cli-gem/README.md

 # Trendster

-This Ruby gem scrapes the events page from the Cuyahoga County Public Library's website uses Nokogiri to delivers the events' name, description, location, and audience right to your command line.
+This Ruby gem scrapes the events page from the Cuyahoga County Public Library's website uses Nokogiri to deliver the events' name, description, location, and audience right to your command line.

 ## Installation